onlabsorg/stilo/docs/cli.md

 The `.stilo/store.js` script uses the installed plugins to augment the package store.

-The `.stilo/commands.js` script uses the installed plugins to augment the package commands.
+The `.stilo/commands.js` script uses the installed plugins to add new sub-commands to the stilo CLI.

 ## stilo uninstall &lt;plugin-name&gt;